Cobalt wedding bands are crafted with a super strong metal that combines

 Even though cobalt is an extremely strong metal, the quality of cobalt alloys can vary drastically.
 Cheaper cobalt alloys used to make wedding rings may contain nickel and may not offer the same level of scratch-resistance and durability as the higher quality stronger alloys.

-For black cobalt wedding rings, make sure that the cobalt is entirely black and that the black color is not achieved through any type of plate, including ion plate, that will chip and wear away in just a few short months of daily wear.
-(Titanium Kay is the only jeweler we know of that offers two-tone black cobalt wedding rings made with a black cobalt alloy).
+For black cobalt wedding rings, make sure that the cobalt is entirely black and that the black color is not achieved through any type of plate, including ion plate or matte paint that will chip and wear away in just a few short months of daily wear.

 Likewise, for any type of two-tone effect make sure that the design is achieved through the use of inlay.
 Again, avoid cobalt rings crafted with any type of plate.